 Has your oven lost its sparkle?
-If so, there’s a good chance you are not doing cleaning right.
-Or maybe not cleaning it at all?
-Cleaning the oven is one of those spring cleaning jobs everyone dreads.
-However, armed with the right tools, removing sticky burnt-on food and grease should be relatively hassle-free.
+If so, there’s a good chance you're not cleaning it right.
+Or maybe you're not cleaning it at all?
+Because let's face it, cleaning the oven is one of those spring cleaning jobs that everyone dreads.
+However, knowing how to clean an oven is something we should all know, and armed with the right tools, removing sticky burnt-on food and grease is relatively hassle-free.
 And while we're on the subject, cleaning an oven once a year won't really cut it: ideally, aim for at least twice a year, more if you can find the time.

 Follow our simple tips to cleaning an oven, and you will have yours spotless in no time.
 Use our kitchen cleaning hacks for more handy tips.
-Once you're done, see all our cleaning buys, how-tos and hacks to keep your home sparkling.
+Once you're done, check out our other cleaning buys, how-tos and hacks to keep your home sparkling.

 You will need: